Algebraic-Programming/HiCR/examples/tasking/README.rst

     runtime.addTask(MyTask);

-Executing tasks
+4. Executing tasks
 ------------------------

-Finally, we can let the runtime execute.
+Finally, we can let the runtime execute the tasks.

 ..  code-block:: C++

     // Running tasks
     runtime.run();